-Fachie wins Scotland's first gold at Commonwealths
+Fachie and Kenny win Commonwealth cycling medals

 |Coverage: Watch live on BBC TV with extra streams on BBC iPlayer, Red Button, BBC Sport website and BBC Sport mobile app; Listen on BBC Radio 5 Live and Sports Extra; live text and clips online.

-Para-cyclist Neil Fachie won Scotland's first gold medal of the Commonwealth Games with victory in the men's tandem B 1,000m time trial.
+Para-cyclist Neil Fachie won Scotland's first gold medal of the Commonwealth Games as Laura Kenny spearheaded England to team pursuit bronze on the track where she made her name.

+In the men's team pursuit, England's quartet of Dan Bigham, Charlie Tanfield, Ethan Vernon and Ollie Wood won silver as New Zealand set a new Commonwealth Games record.

-Fachie and his sighted pilot Lewis Stewart set a new Games record of 59.938 seconds to pip Wales' James Ball and pilot Matt Rotherham to gold.
+Fachie, 38, and his sighted pilot Lewis Stewart had also set a new Games record of 59.938 seconds in the men's tandem 1,000m time trial.

-It brings Fachie level with lawn bowler Alex Marshall on five gold medals, the most by any Scot at the Commonwealths.
+Kenny, Josie Knight, Maddie Leech and Sophie Lewis beat Wales by almost two seconds, clocking four minutes 17.096 seconds, to earn their spot on the team pursuit podium, having missed out on a place in the gold medal final.

+The track cycling is taking part at the Lee Valley VeloPark in London, where the 2012 Olympics were held exactly 10 years ago and where Kenny won the first two of her Olympic titles.

 - Commonwealth Games day-by-day guide & schedule